railsuser2014/openobject-doc-book-en/3/3_9/index.rst

 Assuming that it calculates sufficiently accurately, the best accounting software would be marked out by its usability and simplicity of data entry, and flexibility in configuring its different components.
-You'd be able to easily modify the accounting module to meet your own needs so that you could optimize it for the way you want to use it.
+You would be able to easily modify the accounting module to meet your own needs so that you could optimize it for the way you want to use it.

 Open ERP lets you adapt and reconfigure many functions to ease the task of data entry: